Netflix: Discontinuation of DVD-by-mail, expansion of live events and venues, WWE (2023–present)

-In February 2024, Netflix joined with Peter Morgan, creator of the Netflix series The Crown, to produce the play Patriots on Broadway.
+In February 2024, Netflix joined with Peter Morgan, creator of Netflix series The Crown, to produce the play Patriots on Broadway.
 The venture is the first Broadway credit for the company but not its first stage project.
 It was actively involved as a producer of Stranger Things: The First Shadow in London.
 Both productions share a lead producer, Sonia Friedman.

 In May 2024, the company hosted its second Netflix Is a Joke festival in Los Angeles.
 It streamed several specials from the festival live, including Katt Williams's Woke Folk and The Roast of Tom Brady, both of which ranked on Netflix's global top 10 the following two weeks.
-That same month, Netflix announced that it would stream both National Football League Christmas games in 2024.
-For 2025 and 2026, the streamer will have exclusive rights to at least one NFL Christmas game each year.
+That same month, Netflix announced it would stream both National Football League Christmas games in 2024.
+For 2025 and 2026, the streamer would have exclusive rights to at least one NFL Christmas game each year.

-In June 2024, Netflix announced that it would develop new entertainment venues known as "Netflix House" at King of Prussia Mall in Pennsylvania and Galleria Dallas in Texas.
-The spaces will feature retail shops, restaurants, and other interactive experiences related to Netflix original content, building upon other "pop-up" initiatives to promote individual programs.
-Netflix House Philadelphia will feature immersive experiences for Wednesday and One Piece, Netflix House Dallas will feature Stranger Things: Escape the Dark and Squid Game: Survive the Trials.
+In June 2024, Netflix announced it would develop new entertainment venues known as "Netflix House" at the King of Prussia Mall in Pennsylvania and Galleria Dallas in Texas.
+The spaces would feature retail shops, restaurants, and other interactive experiences related to Netflix Original content, building upon other "pop-up" initiatives to promote individual programs.
+Netflix House Philadelphia would feature immersive experiences for Wednesday and One Piece, while Netflix House Dallas will feature Stranger Things: Escape the Dark and Squid Game: Survive the Trials.
 Netflix House Las Vegas Strip will open in 2027.

-In November 2024, Netflix announced that it would discontinue further work on interactive specials and remove all but four of them from the platform, citing a desire to focus on "technological efforts in other areas".
-On November 15, 2024, Netflix streamed a boxing event from AT&T Stadium in Arlington, Texas, featuring as co-main events an exhibition match between Jake Paul and Mike Tyson, and Katie Taylor vs. Amanda Serrano for the WBA, WBC, IBF, WBO, and The Ring lightweight titles.
+In November 2024, Netflix announced it would discontinue further work on interactive specials and remove all but four of them from the platform, citing a desire to focus on "technological efforts in other areas".
+On November 15, Netflix streamed a boxing event from AT&T Stadium in Arlington, Texas, featuring as co-main events an exhibition match between Jake Paul and Mike Tyson, and Katie Taylor versus Amanda Serrano for the WBA, WBC, IBF, WBO, and The Ring lightweight titles.
 While afflicted by technical issues, Paul's promoter reported that the stream had a peak concurrent viewership of 65 million viewers, surpassing the 2023 ICC Men's Cricket World Cup final (which had a reported 57 million concurrent streams on Disney+ Hotstar) as the most live-streamed sporting event.
-Netflix stated that the event had an "average minute audience" (AMA) of 108 million worldwide, and that the AMA of 47 million in the United States made the Taylor vs. Serrano bout the most-watched women's professional sporting event in U.S. history.
+Netflix stated that the event had an "average minute audience" (AMA) of 108 million worldwide, and that the AMA of 47 million in the US made the Taylor versus Serrano bout the most-watched women's professional sporting event in US history.